Omni-Man: Invincible

-Omni-Man's attempts to appease the Viltrum Empire ended in failure with his defeat and capture at the hands of his own people.
+Omni-Man's attempts to appease the Viltrum Empire failed with his defeat and capture at the hands of his own people.
 He was held captive in prison until the Empire was able to send the required Viltrumite executioners.
 His parting words to Mark were "Read my books, Mark.
 My books..."
 In a conversation with his tailor Art Rosenbaum, Mark learns that the books Nolan referred to were not his well-known travel books, but a series of failed science fiction "novels".
-While Arthur suspected that the stories were Viltrumite folklore, Mark quickly realized that they were, in fact, first-person accounts of Nolan's own missions to destroy potential threats to the Viltrum Empire, which could provide the secrets to defeating the Viltrumites.
+While Art suspected that the stories were Viltrumite folklore, Mark quickly realized that they were accounts of Nolan's own missions to destroy potential threats to the Viltrum Empire, which could provide the secrets to defeating the Viltrumites.

 He is later saved on the day of his execution by Allen the Alien, to whom he agrees to reveal the "secret": Viltrumites are a near-extinct race, with fewer than fifty pure-blood able individuals left.
-Emboldened by the incredible strength shown by his new ally, he begins a two-men campaign to eradicate Viltrum's supremacy.
+Emboldened by the incredible strength shown by his new ally, he begins a two-man campaign to eradicate Viltrum's supremacy.
 Embarking on adventures across the galaxy, they gather weapons and allies which will give them an advantage over the Viltrumites, before returning to Earth to collect Mark and Oliver.
 They are briefly waylaid by the Viltrumite champion Conquest, an old enemy of Invincible who is killed in the ensuing battle, but not before Mark is critically injured.
 Nolan spends the subsequent months bonding with Oliver while Mark heals.

-In the final battle of the war, the anti-Viltrumite coalition is victorious, destroying the Viltrumite homeworld and scattering their enemies, although Nolan is badly wounded by the Viltrumite regent Thragg, who secretly relocates the surviving members of his race on Earth, planning to interbreed with humans to covertly rebuild the empire.
+In the final battle of the war, the anti-Viltrumite coalition is victorious, destroying the Viltrumite homeworld and scattering their enemies.
+Nolan is badly wounded by the Viltrumite regent Thragg, who secretly relocates the surviving members of his race on Earth, planning to interbreed with humans to covertly rebuild the empire.
 Tensions mount when Thragg discovers that Nolan is a descendant of the long-dead Viltrumite king, and thus heir to the throne, provoking a fierce battle between them.
 Although Nolan is overpowered, the Viltrumites recognize him and rally behind him, forcing Thragg to flee.
-Nolan is subsequently crowned as ruler of the Viltrum Empire.
+Nolan is subsequently crowned ruler of the Viltrum Empire.

-Nolan Grayson manages to overlook the Viltrumites on Earth and sees how the Viltrumites changed for the better and see Earth as their new home.
+Nolan manages to oversee the Viltrumites on Earth and sees how the Viltrumites have changed for the better and see Earth as their new home.
 Nolan learns that Anissa raped Mark, and is saddened at Oliver's death.
-In the final confrontation between the Viltrumites and Thragg's army, Nolan was killed by Thragg.
-In his last words to Mark, Nolan Grayson names Mark as his successor to be the Emperor of Viltrumites.
+In the final confrontation between the Viltrumites and Thragg's army, Nolan is fatally wounded by Thragg.
+In his last words to Mark, Nolan names Mark as his successor to be the Emperor of the Viltrumites.
 In the future, his grandson (Marky) visits Nolan's grave and promises to live up to his father's legacy.